Lucky Strike Entertainment Corporation: 2025: Major acquisitions and real estate strategy

-In July 2025, Lucky Strike announced the acquisition of two water parks—Raging Waters Los Angeles and Wet 'n Wild Emerald Pointe—alongside three high-performing family entertainment centers: Castle Park in Riverside, Boomers Vista, and Boomers Palm Springs.
+On July 31, 2025, the company announced the acquisition of two water parks—Raging Waters Los Angeles and Wet 'n Wild Emerald Pointe—as well as three family entertainment centers: Castle Park in Riverside, California, Boomers Vista, and Boomers Palm Springs.
+The acquisitions collectively attract more than 1.5 million annual visitors and represented a significant expansion into the water park and amusement park sectors.